intel/dffml/dffml/util/testing/consoletest/README.md

   - Write the contents of the `code-block` to this file path relative to the currnet working directory (`ctx["cwd"]`)

+- `overwrite`: Boolean

+  - If the filepath for the `code-block` exists and overwrite evaluates to `True`, replace the contents of the file with the contents of the file with the contents of this `code-block`.
+If `overwrite` evaluates to `False`, append the contents of the `code-block` to the file.

 - `replace`: Python code